-The National Policy Statement for Freshwater Management 2014 (NPS FM) requires regional councils to formulate freshwater objectives^ and set limits^ or targets^ (a target is a limit to be achieved within a specified timeframe).
-Regional councils must ensure over-allocation^ of the water resource is avoided, or addressed where that has already occurred.
+The National Policy Statement for Freshwater Management 2014 (NPS FM) requires regional councils to formulate freshwater objectives^and set limits^or targets^(a target is a limit to be achieved within a specified timeframe).
+Regional councils must ensure over-allocation^of the water resource is avoided, or ed where that has already occurred.

 Current water quality monitoring results show that while there is variability across the Waikato and Waipa River catchments, there are adverse effects on water bodies associated with discharges of nitrogen, phosphorus, sediment and microbial pathogens.
-The CSG concluded that (generally) from a water quality point of view, over-allocation has occurred within the FMU's while in some water bodies current water quality is high.
-Some water bodies in the Waikato and Waipa River catchments are therefore not able to assimilate further discharges of nitrogen, phosphorus, sediment and microbial pathogens, without adversely affecting community-held values.
-Achieving the numeric, long-term freshwater objectives in Chapter 3.11 will require reductions in diffuse and point source contaminants.
+The CSG concluded that from a water quality point of view, over-allocation^ has occurred.
+Water bodies in the Waikato and Waipa River catchments are not able to assimilate further discharges of nitrogen, phosphorus, sediment and microbial pathogens, without adversely affecting community-held values.
+Achieving the numeric, long-term freshwater objectives^ in Chapter 3.11 will require reductions in diffuse and point source contaminants.

-The NPS FM directs the Waikato Regional Council to establish freshwater objectives[^] that give effect to the objectives of the NPS FM and describe the state that Waikato regional communities want for fresh water in the future.
+The NPS FM directs the Waikato Regional Council to establish freshwater objectives^that give effect to the objectives of the NPS FM and describe the state that Waikato regional communities want for fresh water in the future.